 Familiarity working, living, or conducting research in rural Alaska and/or other Arctic regions is preferred.

 PhD (already received, or having completed all requirements and waiting graduation) in a relevant discipline and 2 years of research related to the relevant scientific field.

 As a public, regional, comprehensive university, UAF is committed to building a culturally diverse and inclusive organization and strongly encourages women, minorities, individuals with disabilities, and veterans to apply.

 To ensure consideration, please apply prior to the review date.
-Applicants must be legally eligible for unrestricted employment to work in the U.S. No work visas will be sponsored for this position.
 Alaska Native and other Indigenous people are strongly encouraged to apply.
 Candidates with collaborative work or research experience with Indigenous community, Tribal, or organizational partners will be given preference.

 If you need assistance applying to this posting, please contact GI - Office of Human Resources at 907-474-6498.